Medical Dermatology - Psoriasis

 - Methotrexate is a chemotherapy agent which, when given in small doses, is very effective in treating psoriasis.
 It may also control the arthritis component of the disease seen in 30 percent of individuals.

-- Cyclosporin is a strong anti-inflammatory agent that can be very effective in treating psoriasis.
+- Cyclosporine is a strong anti-inflammatory agent that can be very effective in treating psoriasis.

 - Biological agents are the newest therapy options and have been heavily advertised in the media.
 They are very expensive but also very effective methods of controlling psoriasis.
-Efalizumab is one example.
 Biologics act by neutralizing the factors secreted by the inflammatory white blood cells or by inhibiting the receptors on the inflammatory cells, which normally guide the cells to the skin.